diogoalexandreramalho/data-engineering-zoomcamp-datatalks/week_1_basics_n_setup/README.md

 # Week 1

-The goal of this week is to
+The goals of this week are:
+* define the architecture of the project we will be working on
+* learn about Docker, Postgres, GCP and Terraform
+* build a Docker container that runs a Python ingestion script
+* review SQL
+* create GCP account and project

 ## Introduction to Data Engineering